teocomi/teocomi.github.io/_posts/2017-12-02-dynamo-unchained-2-learn-how-to-develop-explicit-nodes-in-csharp.md

   - dynamo
   - c#
 ---
-# Dynamo Unchained 2
+This post contains the handout of the lab I gave on explicit Custom Nodes in C# at the Dynamo User Group Computational Design Workshop in Sydney on the 2nd of December 2017 .

-Learn how to develop explicit Custom Nodes in C#.
+You can find source files on [GitHub](https://github.com/teocomi/dug-dynamo-unchained).

 ## Summary